 What Is Ethical Hacking?

 As you may know, Fluid Attacks is a company that specializes in ethical hacking.
 We are a big red team, an offensive security team with the mission of detecting security vulnerabilities in IT systems.
 As we recently realized that we didn't have an informative, introductory blog post about what ethical hacking is, we decided to create it.
-This text is aimed mainly at those who're new to the subject and want to get an introduction.
-It is based on a recent workshop given by our Red Team Leader, Andres Roldan, to a group of journalists.
+This text is aimed mainly at those who are new to the subject and want to get an introduction.
+It is partially based on a recent workshop given by our VP of Hacking, Andres Roldan, to a group of journalists.

 What is cybersecurity?